UMAP for Supervised Dimension Reduction and Metric Learning¶

 Using Partial Labelling (Semi-Supervised UMAP)¶

 What if we only have some of our data labelled, however, and a number of items are without labels.
 Can we still make use of the label information we do have?
-This is now a semi-supervised learning problem, and yes, we can work with those cases to.
-To set up the example we’ll mask some of the target information – we’ll do this by using the sklearn standard of having unlabelled point be given the label of -1 (such as, for example, the noise points from a DBSCAN clustering).
+This is now a semi-supervised learning problem, and yes, we can work with those cases too.
+To set up the example we’ll mask some of the target information – we’ll do this by using the sklearn standard of giving unlabelled points a label of -1 (such as, for example, the noise points from a DBSCAN clustering).

 masked_target = target.copy().astype(np.int8) masked_target[np.random.choice(70000, size=10000, replace=False)] = -1

 Now that we have randomly masked some of the labels we can try to perform supervised learning again.
 Everything works as before, but UMAP will interpret the -1 label as being an unlabelled point and learn accordingly.

 %%time fitter = umap.UMAP().fit(data, y=masked_target) embedding = fitter.embedding_

 CPU times: user 3min 8s, sys: 7.85 s, total: 3min 16s Wall time: 2min 40s